No Metallicity Preference in Fast Radio Burst Host Galaxies: FRB Host Galaxy Sample

 We construct a volume-limited sample of FRB host galaxies for the first time in the FRB host galaxy study, rather than using a purely flux-limited sample.
 A flux-limited sample often used in previous FRB host galaxy studies \citep[e.g.,][]{sharma24,loudas25,horowicz25}, which includes all galaxies brighter than a given apparent magnitude (e.g., m$_r < 23.5$ mag), is straightforward to build and typically provides a larger number of objects.
 However, it inevitably suffers from selection biases: at higher redshifts, only intrinsically brighter (more massive and more metal-rich) galaxies are observable, while fainter galaxies drop out.
 This bias can artificially skew the inferred distributions of stellar mass, SFR, and gas-phase metallicity of FRB host galaxies.

 To mitigate these biases, we define a volume-limited sample by selecting all host galaxies within a redshift range ($z < z_{\rm max}$) where the survey is complete down to a certain absolute magnitude threshold.
-Specifically, we determine $z_{\rm max}$ by ensuring that galaxies brighter than the absolute r-band magnitude M$_r$ (corresponding to the apparent magnitude limit of m$_r = 23.5$ mag at $z_{\rm max}$) are fully included in our sample.
+Specifically, we determine $z_{\rm max}$ by ensuring that galaxies brighter than the absolute r-band magnitude M$_r$ (corresponding to the apparent magnitude limit of m$_r$ at $z_{\rm max}$) are fully included in our sample.
 This allows us to compare the properties of FRB host galaxies with the modeled galaxy population in an unbiased way\footnote{Ideally, radio selection biases should also be taken into account.
 However, because of the large uncertainties in the underlying FRB population, it is not currently possible to correct for these biases \citep{horowicz25}, and they are therefore not considered in this work.
 This omission is likely to have little impact unless there is a systematic correlation between FRB energy and host galaxy mass (or absolute magnitude), which to our knowledge has not been reported in the literature.}.
 While adopting a volume-limited sample necessarily reduces the number of FRB hosts in the analysis, it ensures that our statistical comparisons and interpretations reflect the true underlying population, rather than being dominated by observational selection effects.

-The left panel of Figure \ref{fig:selection} shows the distribution of redshift versus absolute magnitude for the entire ($N=45$) parent host galaxy sample.
+The left panel of Figure \ref{fig:selection} shows the distribution of redshift versus absolute magnitude for the entire ($N=45$) parent host galaxy sample\footnote{In addition to the flux-limited bias corrected here, we note that host galaxy association itself can introduce a potential bias.
+Some FRBs lack secure host identifications (e.g., 16/42 in \citealt{sharma24}), and criteria such as requiring sufficiently high host spectrum S/N (as in \citealt{gordon23}) may preferentially select brighter galaxies.
+However, the galaxies missed in this way lie well below the magnitude limit shown in the left panel of Figure \ref{fig:selection}, so our results are unlikely to be significantly affected as long as the optical follow-up sensitivities are broadly comparable across surveys. }.
+We adopt an apparent magnitude limit of $m_r = 23.5$, corresponding to the completeness limit of the DSA sample in \citet{sharma24}, and use it as a reference to indicate the approximate depth of the combined host galaxy samples rather than a strict completeness boundary.
 We adopt a selection criterion of $0.01 < z < 0.48$ and M$_r < -17.5$, chosen to maximize the number of selected hosts given the apparent magnitude limit of m$_r=23.5$.
-This results in a final sample of $N=39$ hosts out of $45$ (after ``Step~1'' in Figure \ref{fig:selection}).
+This results in a remaining sample of $N=39$ hosts out of $45$ (after Step~2 of ``volume-limited'' sample in Table \ref{tab:selection} and Figure \ref{fig:selection}).